hmelenok/language-name-to-language-name/README.md

 ## Milestones

-support 9 languages with all 184 language names of ISO 639-1:
+Support 9 languages with all 184 language names of ISO 639-1:

 - [x] English (source)
 - [x] Ukrainian